Impact

 Risk and Exploitability

-EPSS score is not available and the vulnerability is not listed in the CISA Known Exploited Vulnerabilities catalog; CVSS metrics are not provided.
+EPSS score is < 1% and the vulnerability is not listed in the CISA Known Exploited Vulnerabilities catalog; CVSS score is 5.3.
 The vulnerability is likely exploitable in any context where an application uses net/textproto to handle protocol data and forwards error messages to clients or logs them.
-The attack vector would be remote, leveraged through the protocol handled by the application, and depends on whether the error content is exposed to users or captured in audit trails.
-Despite the lack of official severity metrics, the potential for log or output injection makes this a high‑impact concern for systems that rely on accurate error reporting.
+The likely attack vector is remote, leveraged through the protocol handled by the application, and depends on whether the error content is exposed to users or captured in audit trails.
+Despite the moderate CVSS score of 5.3, the potential for log or output injection makes this a high‑impact concern for systems that rely on accurate error reporting.

 OpenCVE Enrichment